DonHulieo/qb-jewelery/README.md

 - Config option for just the city Vangelico's or all 3.
 - Config option for okokNotify or QBCore Notify.

+## Plans
+- Create item for hacking (currently just checks if your holding a phone, jl-laptop maybe?).
+- Update animation for hacking.
+- Add police calls.

 ## To Do
 - Place qb-jewelery/doors/Jewelery Stores.lua in qb-doorlock/configs
 - After downloading gigz_jewel_free (Heist Version New) you need to replace the fxmanisfest with the one I provide inside the storefix folder and place interiorproxies.meta inside the same folder.